haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ## BONUS 4: Antibody-antigen complex structure prediction from sequence using AlphaFold2

-With the advent of Artificial Intelligence (AI) and AlphaFold we can also try to predict directly the full antibody-antigen complex using AlphaFold.
+With the advent of Artificial Intelligence (AI) and AlphaFold2 we can also try to predict directly the full antibody-antigen complex using AlphaFold2.
 For this we are going to use the _AlphaFold2_mmseq2_ Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov
 [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"}, making use of the Google Colab CLOUD resources.